Learn how to draw a Haunted House with an easy step by step tutorial. When you’re done, you can fill the windows with all kinds of fun spooky stuff!

-One, the more unbalanced and pieced-together looking the house is, the better.
+- The more unbalanced and pieced-together looking the house is, the better.
 They need to be the opposite of neat and orderly.
 That’s why this house has an overall funky and irregular shape to it.

-Two, they need to be dull and boring in color.
+2. They need to be dull and boring in color.
 Given that the neglect is often part of the story, the more blah the colors, the better.

-Three, the creepy details will make for an interesting story.
+3. The creepy details will make for an interesting story.
 Why is one light on and none of the others?
 Is there a black cat staring back at me?
 And did I really just see a ghost in that window?